KrauseFx/watch.user/README.md

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.

 Special thanks to [Pawel Chmiel](https://github.com/PChmiel), who built the foundation this project is based on with [VisionFaceDetection](https://github.com/DroidsOnRoids/VisionFaceDetection)

+Special thanks to [Soroush](https://twitter.com/khanlou) for the idea to build a demo app for this.